Component video: RGB analog component video

 The various RGB (red, green, blue) analog component video standards (e.g., RGBS, RGBHV, RGsB) use no compression and impose no real limit on color depth or resolution, but require large bandwidth to carry the signal and contain a lot of redundant data since each channel typically includes much of the same black-and-white image.
-At one time, computers offered this signal via a VGA port.
-Many televisions, especially in Europe, utilize RGB via the SCART connector.
-All arcade video games, other than early vector and black-and-white games, use RGB monitors.
+Early personal computers such as the IBM PS/2 offered this signal via a VGA port.
+Many televisions, especially in Europe, can utilize RGB via the SCART connector.

 In addition to the red, green and blue color signals, RGB requires two additional signals to synchronize the video display.
 Several methods are used: